 During the month of July (forty hours per week), the resident will undergo orientation and training for the University of Texas at Austin College of Pharmacy, University Health System, the Pharmacy Residency Program, and the Pharmacy Department.
 Departmental and residency training will include orientation to policies and procedures, University Health System computers, the inpatient pharmacy, IV Lab, and decentralized areas.
-All items on the Inpatient Training List should be covered during this training period, and the completed checklist should be submitted to the RPD at the end of the training period.
-The resident will also be oriented to the ASHP Residency Accreditation Standards and the competency areas, goals and objectives for PGY1 pharmacy residencies.
+All items on the Inpatient Training List should be covered during this training period, and the completed checklist should be submitted to the residency program director (RPD) at the end of the training period.
+The resident will also be oriented to the ASHP Residency Accreditation Standards, Program Design and Conduct, and the required Competency Areas, Goals, and Objectives for PGY1 residency training.
+In addition, the resident will be oriented to the evaluation process and the PharmAcademic online evaluation system.
 Residents who are not previously certified will also be scheduled for training in Advanced Cardiac Life Support (ACLS) early in the residency.

 The resident is required to participate in the University of Texas College of Pharmacy residents’ Pharmacotherapy Seminar every Friday afternoon.
 The resident will be required to teach and lead discussions on at least one topic throughout the year, as assigned by the group coordinator.

 In addition, the resident is required to attend Pharmacotherapy Rounds with fellow University of Texas College of Pharmacy residents every Friday afternoon.
 Each resident will be required to present one formal Pharmacotherapy Rounds (“Resident Rounds”) during the year.
 Attendance of at least 70% of these sessions is required throughout the year in order to successfully complete the requirements of this rotation.